FurkanGozukara/Stable-Diffusion/Patreon-Posts-Index.md

 ### August 1 - 2023
 [How To Get Amazing Prompts With ChatGPT For Stable Diffusion](https://www.patreon.com/posts/how-to-get-with-87038686)
-* How to Utilize free ChatGPT to write unlimited number of different prompts for Stable Diffusion models
+* How to Utilize free ChatGPT to write unlimited number of different prompts for Stable Diffusion models.
+540 prompts attached

 ### July 29 - 2023
 [SDXL Kohya LoRA Training With 12 GB VRAM Having GPUs - Tested On RTX 3060](https://www.patreon.com/posts/sdxl-kohya-lora-86817035)